Ky Bowman: Golden State Warriors (2019–2020)

 Bowman received an invitation to participate in the NBA draft Combine but ultimately went unselected in the Draft, reportedly due to his reluctance to sign a two-way contract and a desire to evaluate his options as an undrafted free agent.
 He signed a one-year contract with the Golden State Warriors the following day on June 21, 2019, to join their Summer League team and averaged 3.3 points, 1.9 assists and 1.7 rebounds in seven Summer League games.
-He officially signed a two-way contract with the Warriors on July 31, 2019.
-Bowman made his NBA debut on October 24, 2019, against the Los Angeles Clippers, playing four minutes off the bench and recording an assist in a 141–122 loss.
-Bowman made his first career start on November 2, 2019, against the Charlotte Hornets, scoring 16 points with seven rebounds, four assists and two steals in a 93–87 loss.
+Bowman officially signed a two-way contract with the Warriors on July 31.
+Bowman made his NBA debut on October 24, against the Los Angeles Clippers, playing four minutes off the bench and recording an assist in a 141–122 loss.
+Bowman made his first career start on November 2, against the Charlotte Hornets, scoring 16 points with seven rebounds, four assists and two steals in a 93–87 loss.
 Two days later on November 4, Bowman scored his career high 19 points with eight assists and four rebounds in a 127–118 win over the Portland Trail Blazers.
 On November 25, Bowman scored another career high 24 points with five assists, three rebounds, three steals and a block in a 97–100 loss to the Oklahoma City Thunder.
 In his G League debut on December 14, he had 27 points, 10 assists and eight rebounds against the Agua Caliente Clippers.
 The Warriors converted Bowman's two-way contract to a multiyear NBA contract on February 7, 2020.
 He averaged 7.4 points, 2.9 assists and 2.7 rebounds per game in 45 games with 12 starts during his rookie season.
-Bowman was waived by the Warriors on November 20, 2020.
+Bowman was waived by the Warriors on November 20.

 Agua Caliente Clippers (2021)

 On December 1, 2020, Bowman signed with the Los Angeles Clippers.
 He was waived on December 14 and was included in the roster of the Agua Caliente Clippers on February 4, 2021.
-Bowman had a season-ending injury and was released on February 25, 2021.
+Bowman had a season-ending injury and was released on February 25.